 - Suicidal thoughts

-Each person will experience a variety of symptoms during meth detox.
-However, most people can expect a similar timeline for withdrawal.
-While some timelines will vary, most people need seven to ten days in detox to manage acute withdrawal symptoms.
-After that, they can continue treatment with inpatient or outpatient drug rehab.
+Each person will experience a variety of symptoms during the detox process.
+However, a medically-supervised detox program can minimize the most uncomfortable withdrawal symptoms.
+While timelines can vary, most people need seven to 10 days in detox to make it through the most intense withdrawal symptoms.
+Then, they can continue treatment with inpatient or outpatient drug rehab.

 Receive a Call Back

 Reach Out Today and Speak with an Addiction Medical Professional

 The meth detox and withdrawal timeline are roughly the same for each person in recovery.
 Of course, each person will have a unique experience.
 Therefore, the following timeline provides a general outline of what to expect during meth detox.

 A rough timeline of the meth detox process should include:

 Stimulant drugs like meth have short half-lives, so withdrawal can begin within a few hours of quitting.
 Many people who use meth experience this phase as the “crash” of unpleasant feelings after the effects of meth wear off.
 The first 24 hours are often the most intense in terms of physical symptoms.

 Days One through Three